Find travel perfection with your very own self-drive trip and Real New Zealand Tours

 - Speed limit rural areas 100km/per hr.
 Cities, towns, urban areas usually 50km/per hr.

 Libby and I, as Directors and owners of Real New Zealand Tours, want you to have a great trip and arrive safely at your destination, so make sure you allow plenty of time and take regular breaks.
 The trip may be slower, but the scenery is truly amazing, world-famous! so please take your time and enjoy your journey.

 If you're tired you're much more likely to have a crash.
 Before driving, allow plenty of time to rest when you first arrive in New Zealand and then make sure you get plenty of rest before each drive.
 Ensure you allow enough time to drive safely between your destinations.
 If you find your attention wandering when driving, pull over to the roadside and have a rest - there are many beautiful ideal locations everywhere to do this.

 Watch your speed - too fast or too slow

 Excessive speed is one of the biggest killers on our roads.
 If there is a line of traffic behind you, find a safe place to pull over and let them go past, thank you.

 Alcohol and drugs, including some drugs given to you by a doctor, can seriously affect your driving.
 They can slow your reaction times and affect your senses.
 You risk causing death and serious injury to yourself and other people if you drive under the influence of alcohol or drugs.

 As in your own country, driving safely is the top priority.
 When you book a self drive trip with us we will send you a document covering all the additional factors we think you need to ensure you have the safest trip.
 When we build your itinerary we always take into account driving times and distances, and we would never suggest huge days which could put too much pressure on you.
 So trust our knowledge, expertise, 25 years' plus experience and skill to guarantee you and your loved ones a self drive trip of a life time.

-Any emergency please dial 111 immediately.
+Any EMERGENCY please dial 111 urgently.